 TLT LLP and TLT NI LLP may share data between themselves when providing services.
 This privacy notice sets out how TLT LLP and TLT NI LLP (who operate under the TLT brand and are collectively known as "TLT") will process personal data we collect from or about you, or which you provide to us.

-TLT Data Protection Officer is David Sanders who can be contacted on 0333 006 0729 or david.sanders@TLTsolicitors.com.
+TLT Risk Manager is David Sanders who can be contacted on 0333 006 0729 or david.sanders@TLTsolicitors.com.

 The personal information we collect will depend on the nature of the services we are providing and what we are contracted to do for you.
 Typically this might include the following: